 In this guide we take a look at Foreign Currency Accounts, both the good and bad aspects and what to watch out for.

-The advantage for a business in using a foreign currency account is that it won’t constantly pay FX conversion fees, which can be substantial, on funds received and paid in a foreign currency, and also that it can avoid much of the exchange rate risk associated with overseas business transactions.
+The advantage for businesses using foreign currency accounts is that it won’t constantly pay FX conversion fees, which can be substantial, on funds received and paid in a foreign currency, and also that it can avoid much of the exchange rate risk associated with overseas business transactions.